Mobile Top 10 2014-M10

 |The majority of mobile apps do not prevent an adversary from successfully analyzing, reverse engineering or modifying the app’s binary code .
 Organizations should apply binary protections to a mobile app under a few different circumstances:

 Analysis and Reverse Engineering

-Binary protections prevent an adversary from analyzing exposed interfaces and reverse engineering code within the mobile app.
+Binary protections slow down an adversary from analyzing exposed interfaces and reverse engineering code within the mobile app.
 All too often, the adversary will steal code and recycle it within another app for resell .
-The app owner is unaware that the app has been repurposed and sold elsewhere unless they utilize some form of appstore monitoring service or similar.
-If there is a likely chance that this may occur, the owner should apply binary protections to the app.
+The app owner is often unaware that the app has been repurposed and sold elsewhere unless they utilize some form of appstore monitoring service or similar.
+If there is a likely chance that this may occur, the owner should consider binary protections to the app.
 But be warned, this protection only slows an attacker from reverse engineering.
 It does not prevent an attacker from doing so.

 Unauthorized Code Modification